Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 But they make sure I enjoy potatoes because they care about and want more things for themselves.

-Uh one of the wonderful things about free markets is that the path to greater wealth comes not from looting or plundering or enslaving, as it has throughout most of human history, but by serving and pleasing your fellow men.
+One of the wonderful things about free markets is that the path to greater wealth comes not from looting or plundering or enslaving, as it has throughout most of human history, but by serving and pleasing your fellow men.

-Unfortunately, demagoguery has led to profits becoming a dirty word, nonprofits seen as more righteous, particularly when people pompously stand before us and declare we are a nonprofit organization.
+Unfortunately, demagoguery has led to profits becoming a dirty word, nonprofits seen as more righteous, particularly when people pompously stand before us and declare, we are a nonprofit organization.

 You really do need to go home and get some sleep.

-Because you know where you're getting caught up?
+No, folks, I firmly believe this, because you know where you're getting caught up?

 I haven't.